-At the time of its approval, it is available only through a restricted program called the Zulresso Risk Evaluation and Mitigation Strategies Program that requires the drug be administered by a healthcare provider in a certified healthcare facility.
+At the time of its approval, available only through a restricted program called the Zulresso Risk Evaluation and Mitigation Strategy (REMS) program that requires the drug be administered by a healthcare provider in a certified healthcare facility.
 Patients must be enrolled in the program prior to administration of the drug [226].